Nasser Hussain: England have advantage at T20 World Cup but pitch could pose a challenge against Sri Lanka

 |2

-Speaking to the Sky Sports Cricket vodcast from the T20 World Cup in Australia, Hussain touched on the importance of England playing after Australia this weekend, but did add a word of warning regarding England's potential playing surface...
+Speaking to the Sky Sports Cricket Podcast, Hussain touched on the importance of England playing after Australia this weekend, but did add a word of warning regarding England's potential playing surface...

 "Firstly, they [England] will have the advantage in that Australia play Afghanistan tomorrow [Friday] night in Adelaide, so they'll know if, say Australia win well - and some of their players are getting through their fitness like Finch, Stoinis - England will know the exact equation," Hussain said.